Lenders face considerable challenges managing their in-house panels in the current mortgage environment. AMCs offer solutions.

 Keeping up with evolving statutes, regulations and industry standards requires an extraordinary level of diligence and investment.
-National AMCs can dedicate resources to these compliance and risk issues at a level few lenders can match.
+National AMCs can dedicate resources to these issues at a level few lenders can match.

-“As an AMC, we have the ability to constantly invest in risk and compliance measures,” says Matthew Woodhouse, managing director, Originations Valuations, at ServiceLink.
+“As an AMC, we have the ability to constantly invest in compliance measures,” says Matthew Woodhouse, managing director, Originations Valuations, at ServiceLink.
 “Our clients rely on us not only for compliant appraiser selection and management, but also for developing and implementing technology, systems and protocols to address a whole host of compliance needs.
-We are always poised to respond quickly to regulatory changes and to incorporate new lender-driven requirements, policies and procedures.
-On the risk management side, we prioritize data security through controls and regular audits of our facilities, systems, communications and internet protocols.”
+We are always poised to respond quickly to regulatory changes and to incorporate new lender-driven requirements, policies and procedures.”

 When an AMC takes over, the lender is relieved of the responsibilities and overhead related to maintaining and managing the appraiser panel — e.g., screening, selecting and boarding new appraisers; auditing for certifications, licenses and insurance; and scoring appraisers to ensure a qualified appraiser is assigned to each order.